Customer Success Escalations Process

 The #escalated_customers

-channel is for awareness only and is not intended to replace the dedicated slack channel created as above, the account or support channels.
-Leverage the specific escalation channel created for working communications, collaborations and executive updates.
+channel is for awareness only and is not intended to replace the dedicated account slack channel, support channels, or the temporary escalation channel.
+Leverage the temporary escalation channel for daily communication, collaborating with team members, and providing executive updates.

 Managing the Escalation

-- DRI owns the functions as outlined here
+The DRI owns the functions as outlined here:

-- If an escalation status significantly changes, alert in the
+- If an escalation status significantly changes, make an update in the

 #escalated_customers

-slack channel and ping all DRIs involved in escalation, as well as post in the temporary customer slack channel
+slack channel.
+Be sure to ping all DRIs involved in the escalation, as well as post in the temporary customer slack channel

-- The escalation progress should also be communicated to the customer on a regular basis like 3 times per week or more often depending on the situation.
-(Set up a calender reminder for yourself to make it easier)
+- The escalation progress should also be communicated to the customer on a regular basis - expectation is 3 or more times a week depending on the situation.

 Tips & Tricks:

-- Create a daily reminder (at afternoon before you leave, for example) in your Google calendar just for yourself to update the escalation doc + customer SLACK channel with latest status/next steps.
-This ensures everyone is kept up2date.
+- Create a daily reminder (at afternoon before you leave, for example) in your Google calendar just for yourself to update the escalation case + temporary slack channel with latest status/next steps.
+This ensures everyone is kept informed.

-- Depending on the state of the escalation, also think about to setup an GitLab internal cadence for the GitLab team, which is responsible for the escalation:
+- Depending on the state of the escalation, also think about setting up an internal cadence meeting and include all necessary team members.

 Closing the Escalation